Jody Hamilton: Masked Assassins (1961–1974)

 The Assassins longest stay with one promotion was from 1968 to 1972 where they worked for Georgia Championship Wrestling and held the NWA Georgia Tag Team Championship a record-breaking 12 times.
 While in Georgia the team worked storylines with teams such as ”the Torres Brothers” (Ramon and Alberto), Terry and Dory Funk and the team of Ray Gunkel and Buddy Fuller.
 Their most successful and profitable feud came against the team of ”Tiny” Smith and Luke Brown known as "The Kentuckians".
-The matches between the Assassins and the Kentuckians drew sell out crowds up the east coast of the United States from Florida to the Carolinas.
+The matches between the Assassins and the Kentuckians drew sellout crowds up the east coast of the United States from Florida to the Carolinas.
 At times the Assassins would be backed up by Jody's brother the Missouri Mauler to take on the Kentuckians and their "fellow hillbilly" Haystacks Calhoun.

 During their time in GCW Renesto became more and more involved in the booking of the promotion in the hopes of turning a decline in attendance around.
 Renesto is credited with turning the territory around with a series of hotly contested angles that brought the fans back.
 In 1972 after GCW owner Ray Gunkel died Gunkel's widow Ann Gunkel split off from the National Wrestling Alliance associated GCW and started her own company, called "All-South Wrestling", with Tom Renesto as the head booker.
 With his backstage responsibilities expanded Renesto cut back on his wrestling dates as Hamilton was pushed as a singles wrestler.
 In October 1972 Renesto unmasked on television, rumor had it that GCW was going to publish pictures of the Assassins without their masks on and Renesto wanted to beat them to the punch.
 After the unmasking Renesto would still occasionally team with Hamilton both with and without the mask but the glory days of the Assassins ended when Renesto took off the mask.